 Tourism ministers themselves created the first new promotion.
 Marking the 50th anniversary of ASEAN next year, they launched a campaign titled, “Visit ASEAN@50”.

 However, the campaign will happen at a travel convention in Berlin – not Southeast Asia itself.
-It will feature hundreds of ASEAN tourism products, events, and experiences.
+It will feature hundreds of tourism products, events, and experiences.

 Yet another campaign targets tourists looking for a cruise.
 The ministers adopted a new branding: “Cruise Southeast Asia, feel the warmth“.
 This new branding, as explained by an official, highlights the “vibrant diversity, culture, and warmth” of Southeast Asian people.